List Of Best Places To Visit In Nyandarua County

 Thomson’s Falls, also referred to as Thomson Falls or Nyahururu Falls, is a 74-metre waterfall on the Ewaso Ngiro River i, a few kilometres from Lake Ol Bolossat, which drains from the Aberdare Ranges.
 It is situated 3 kilometres from Nyahururu town and is 4 hour’s drive from Nairobi.

 The falls draw visitors from all over the world.
-Among the activities available here are the colourful birds, the nature trail to the base of the falls, and the traditional dancers by the falls.
+Among the activities available here are the colorful birds, the nature trail to the base of the falls, and the traditional dancers by the falls.
 The traditional dancers at the entrance will happily pose for photographs with visitors for a fee.
 They also provide information and keep visitors entertained.
 Visitors include school children, environmental and history enthusiasts, and artists who come to film videos of the scenic view.

 3. Gura Falls